tapjs/tapjs/advanced/index.md

 filename arguments provided on the command line.

 The `options` object is passed to `child_process.spawn`, and can contain stuff like stdio directives and environment vars.

-The `extra` arg is the same that would be passed to any assertion or child test, with the addition of the following fields:
+It's also where you put the same fields that would be passed to any assertion or child test:

 * `bail`: Set to `true` to bail out on the first failure.
 This is done by checking the output and then forcibly killing the process,